najuzilu/mit-6.00.2x/Unit2/assignment/README.md

 **Note**: The Robot class is an abstract class, which means that we will never make an instance of it.
 Read up on the Python docs on abstract classes at this link and if you want more examples on abstract classes, follow this link.

 In the final implementation of Robot, not all methods will be implemented.
 Not to worry -- its subclass(es) will implement the method updatePositionAndClean().

+## Problem 3: StandardRobot Class ##
+Each robot must also have some code that tells it how to move about a room, which will go in a method called updatePositionAndClean.

+Ordinarily we would consider putting all the robot's methods in a single class.
+However, later in this problem set we'll consider robots with alternate movement strategies, to be implemented as different classes with the same interface.
+These classes will have a different implementation of updatePositionAndClean but are for the most part the same as the original robots.
+Therefore, we'd like to use inheritance to reduce the amount of duplicated code.

+We have already refactored the robot code for you into two classes: the Robot class you completed in Problem 2 (which contains general robot code), and a StandardRobot class that inherits from it (which contains its own movement strategy).

+Complete the updatePositionAndClean method of StandardRobot to simulate the motion of the robot after a single time-step (as described on the Simulation Overview page).